Naghul08/Arduino_and_LPC1768/README.md

 # LED BLINKING USING ARDUINO AND FLASHING-OF-LEDS-WITH-LPC-1768

 # AIM:
-   To interface and toggle the led with ARM LPC 1768 microprocessor
+   To interface and toggle the led with ARM LPC 1768 microprocessor and Led blinking using Arduino

 # COMPONENTS REQUIRED:
 ##  HARDWARE: